Concept-based Explanations for Out-Of-Distribution Detectors: Proposed Approach

-where $a_r = 1 / L$ is the accuracy of a random predictor. \end{definition} The denominator of $\eta^{}_\bff(\bfC)$ is the accuracy of the original classifier $\bff$, while the numerator is the maximum accuracy that can be achieved in the concept world using the feature representation reconstructed from the concept scores.
-In practice, the expectation is estimated using a held-out test dataset $\Dinte$ from the ID distribution.
+where $a_r = 1 / L$ is the accuracy of a random classifier. \end{definition} The denominator of $\eta^{}_\bff(\bfC)$ is the accuracy of the original classifier $\bff$, while the numerator is the maximum accuracy that can be achieved by the concept-world classifier.
+The maximization is over the parameters of the neural network $\bfg$ that reconstructs the feature representation from the vector of concept scores.

-\begin{definition} Given a trained DNN classifier $\bff = \bfh \circ \bfphi$, a trained OOD detector with score function $S(\bfx, \bff)$, and a set of concept vectors $\bfC$, we introduce a {\em detection completeness score} with respect to ID distribution $\Pin(\bfx, y)$ and OOD distribution $\Pout(\bfx)$, defined as follows: where $\textrm{AUC}(\bff)$ is the area under the ROC curve of an OOD detector based on $\bff$, defined as
+\begin{definition} Given a trained DNN classifier $\bff = \bfh \circ \bfphi$, a trained OOD detector with score function $S(\bfx, \bff)$, and a set of concept vectors $\bfC$, we define the {\em detection completeness score} with respect to the ID distribution $\Pin(\bfx, y)$ and OOD distribution $\Pout(\bfx)$ as follows:

-and $b_r = 0.5$ is the AUROC of a random detector. \end{definition} The numerator term is the maximum achievable AUROC in the concept world via reconstructed features from concept scores.
-In practice, $\textrm{AUC}(\bff)$ is estimated using test datasets from the ID and OOD, \ie $\Dinte$ and $\Doutte$.